mhfowler/canalswans-gatsby/static/content/zines/disconnection-practices/disconnection-practices.md

 type: "zine"
 ---

-A zine exploring practices for disconnecting from your smart phone as healing practices.
+A zine exploring methods of disconnecting from technology as healing practices.

 Made in collaboration with <a href="http://cath.land">Catherine Schmidt</a>.